-Throughout its history market, opinion and social research and data analytics (hereafter "research") has delivered information and insights about people's behaviour, needs, and attitudes to inform decision making by providers of goods and services, governments, individuals, and society at large.
-In doing so they have relied primarily on data collected through direct interaction with and/or observation of participating individuals.
+Throughout its history market, opinion and social research and data analytics (hereafter "research") has delivered information and insights about people's behaviour, needs and attitudes to inform decision making by providers of goods and services, governments, individuals, and society at large.
+In doing so it has mainly relied on primary data collected through direct interaction with and/or observation of participating individuals.

-Over about the last 20 years we have seen a digital revolution-dramatic increases in the ability to collect, store, process, and analyse information, the global Internet, social media, mobile technology-that is radically changing the way people live and work.
-As a result, research is being transformed by an increased reliance on data already available in digital form.
-The role of the researcher is evolving from interviewer/ data collector to data curator, focusing more on organising and integrating data.
-The research and insight function is extending beyond primary data collection and analysis to managing, synthesizing and analysing data from a diverse range of sources, often evolving the use of new analytic concepts and techniques.
-The result is an entirely new approach to research wherein researchers assemble and analyse large databases to uncover patterns and deliver powerful new insights.
+Over the last two decades, we have seen a digital revolution with dramatic increases in the ability to create, collect, store, process, and analyse information through the Internet, social media and mobile technology.
+This is radically changing the way people live and work.
+As a result, research is being transformed by an increased reliance on secondary data already available in digital form that is subsequently used in research.
+The role of the researcher is evolving from interviewer/data collector to data curator, focusing more on organising and integrating data.
+The research and insight function is extending beyond primary data collection and analysis to managing, synthesising and analysing secondary data available from a diverse range of sources, often evolving the use of new analytic concepts and techniques.
+The result is an entirely new approach to research whereby researchers assemble and analyse large databases, often containing personal data, to uncover patterns and deliver powerful new insights.

-At the same time, there is increasing public concern about the importance of individuals (hereafter "data subjects") being able to determine when their personal data is collected, how it is used, and for what purposes, creating a pressing need for clear ethical and professional guidance on how to handle that data responsibly.
+At the same time, there is increasing public concern about the ability of individuals (hereafter "data subjects") to determine when their personal data is collected, how it is used, and for what purposes.
+This creates a pressing need for clear ethical and professional guidance on how to handle that data responsibly.

-Despite these changes, researchers continue to have an ethical responsibility to decision-makers and other data users to be open and fully transparent about the specifics of the data processing and analysis.
-Such transparency is the only way for users of the research to judge its quality and determine whether it is fit for purpose.
+Furthermore, researchers have an ethical responsibility to decision-makers and other data users to be open and fully transparent about the specifics of the data processing and analysis.
+Such transparency is essential for users of the research to judge its quality and determine whether it is fit for purpose.

-2 Purpose And Scope
+2. Purpose and Scope

-This guideline describes the ethical responsibilities of researchers, regardless of the type or organisation in which they work, when relying on secondary data, meaning data that already exists.
-This data may come from a wide variety of sources including transactional databases created when data subjects interact with companies and government agencies; social media networks; syndicated data; sensors and scanners that comprise the Internet of Things; data aggregations constructed from a variety of sources; and many other similar types of data.1
+This guideline describes the ethical responsibilities of researchers, regardless of the type of organisation in which they work, when processing secondary data, meaning data that already exists.
+Secondary data can include publicly available data that can be freely used, reused and redistributed by anyone with no existing local, national or international legal restrictions on access or usage.
+On the other hand, a lot of secondary data may come from a wide variety of sources including transactional databases created when data subjects interact with companies or government agencies; social media networks; syndicated data; sensors and scanners that comprise the Internet of Things; data aggregations constructed from a variety of sources; and many other similar types of data including from primary research conducted for other purposes.1 Working with secondary data from these sources will often entail legal and ethical responsibilities.